coinmetrics/python-tools/README.md

 # python-tools
 This repository contains source code for tools used by coinmetrics.io to collect data from Bitcoin and its clones and forks.
-Currently, we support BTC, BCH, LTC, DOGE, ZEC, DCR, PIVX, XVG, DASH, VTC, DGB and BTG.
+Currently, we support BTC, BCH, LTC, DOGE, ZEC, DCR, PIVX, XVG, DASH, VTC, DGB, BTG and two assets based on Omni protocol: USDT and MAID.

 ## Prerequisites
 Python 2.7, PostgreSQL 9 or 10, Python modules `psycopg2`, `requests`, `python-dateutil` and `future`.